Online PCB Design Review with Altium 365

 A unified design collaboration and management platform that integrates with Altium Designer® and popular mechanical design tools.

-Your PCB design review is the last step in the design process before your new board enters full-scale production.
-Everything from silkscreen placement to trace spacing needs to be carefully checked by the design team and a skilled fabricator, and last-minute design iterations are commonplace.
-By far, the greatest roadblock to a quick PCB design review is the ability to instantly share and access design data while maintaining access and revision control.
-Emails and FTP tunnels have their place, but they can’t provide the same level of efficiency as a dedicated cloud platform.
+The greatest roadblock to a quick PCB design review is the ability to instantly share and access design data in tandem while maintaining access and version control.
+Emails and FTP tunnels have their place for sharing design documentation, but they can’t provide the same level of efficiency as a dedicated cloud platform.

 What if you could get through the PCB design review process quickly, and all within your PCB design application?
 With the cloud collaboration tools in Altium 365, you can quickly place your data in a cloud repository and share it with other designers or a manufacturer.
 This platform is instantly accessible in Altium Designer, and it allows anyone on your team to pull data from the cloud back to their local machine for editing.
 This helps you quickly move through the PCB design review and qualification phase on the way to manufacturing.

 Once you’ve pushed your design data to your manufacturer, they will look over your layout, assembly, and Gerber files, and your BOM to make sure your board can be produced at scale.
 Your manufacturer may need to note some required changes to your design, or they may need to make the changes on their own.
 Both tasks can be completed quickly when your design data is accessible by designers and manufacturers directly within Altium Designer.

-All these tasks are enabled in Altium Concord Pro, which also provides a direct pipeline into your manufacturer’s version of Altium Designer.
+All these tasks are enabled in Altium 365, which also provides a direct pipeline into your manufacturer’s version of Altium Designer.
 Some important points that should be checked during a PCB design review include:

 - Keep-in/keep-out areas

 - Pad-to-trace, pad-to-pad, and pad-to-via clearances

-- Drill bit/via sizes, plane sizes, and mismatched trace sizes
+- Drill bit/via sizes and minimum trace widths

 - Unconnected planes, pads, and vias